NetworkCommons/sig0namectl/README.md

 **Work in progress** 🚧:

-sig0zonectl is a set of tools that allow recursive DNSSEC zone management and delegation.
+sig0zonectl is a set of tools for GNU/Linux or BSD environments that assist in recursive dynamic DNSSEC zone update, management and delegation.

 <details id="toc">
  <summary><strong>🚩 Table of Contents</strong> (click to expand)</summary>